 The climbing wall, located in the IM Building, stands at over 40 feet tall with 16 climbing lanes capable of both top rope and lead climbing.
 Our climbing wall offers fun, recreational climbing opportunities for all climbers, regardless of experience or ability.
 Our state of the art wall, designed by Eldorado Climbing Walls, features up to 64 routes (for climbers of all abilities), two climbable crack systems, a rappel ledge, and a teaching area for skills and clinics.

-Access to the climbing wall for all students is FREE (included as part of the student recreration fee) during “open rec” hours.
-Lead climbing and additional hours will be available with the purchase of a Climbing Wall Membership ($30.00).
+Access to the climbing wall for all students is FREE (included as part of the student recreation fee) during “open rec” hours.
+Lead climbing and additional hours will be available with the purchase of a Climbing Wall “All-Access Pass” ($30.00/semester; $75/annually).
 We will also be offering a number of courses and clinics (see tab above) for students who want to develop their climbing skills further.